unicef/rhizome/docs/spec.rst

   - Dev Note: all of the above attributes are to be saved in the `chart_json` data type

 Throughout this part of the process, changes that the user makes to the definition of the chart are to be dynamic and reflect themselves immediately in the chart preview section of the page.

+The date will default to the most recent data when creating a chart.

 Note: for the most part we will be using the existing chart builder functionality to accomplish the chart building / saving neccessary for Beta.